dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Informal History of Physics - YouTube-source.md

  and special relativity was invented as this way to reconcile

-# Chapter 8

- and you would have expected from the galilean principle that you

- can't tell in your emotion you would have expected that you

- would have something where the speed of the of the photons that

- were coming out of the flashlight would be the speed of the thing that was that

- you were emitting them from plus the speed of light but that isn't

- what happened according to maxwell's equations

- okay

- so then 1905 einstein

- and then special relativity

- and special relativity was invented as this way to reconcile

  what maxwell's equations said with the lack of an ether drift and to explain

  how the speed of light can really be constant